top of page

 Why Thermoplastics for High Purity?

-Unlike metals, thermoplastic piping systems (such as PVDF, PP-N, PFA, and ECTFE) do not corrode or leach ions, making them ideal for high-purity fluid transfer.
+Unlike metals, thermoplastic piping systems (such as PVDF, PP-N, PFA, and ECTFE) do not corrode or leach ions.
+This makes them ideal for high-purity fluid transfer.

 Material